prohippo/pyelly/README.txt

 unit testing input or key files, and PyElly documentation will be made from time to time, but these will leave version numbers the same, if they are the only changes.
 Updates are still frequent; check for the latest files.
-The dates above are for the initial release of a version,
+The dates above are for the initial release of a version, not the latest update,

 The PyElly website is at